francesco-sodano/birdy/docs/setup.md

 ## Add Environment variable

 Create a new file under /etc/profile.d to store the global environment variable(s).
-The name of the should be contextual so others may understand its purpose (for explample birddetector.sh)
+The name of the should be contextual so others may understand its purpose (for explample birdy.sh)

 sudo touch /etc/profile.d/birdy.sh
 sudo vi /etc/profile.d/birdy.sh